Esri/esri-loader/README.md

 #### From angular-esri-loader

-The angular-esri-loader wrapper library is no longer need and has been deprecated in favor of using esri-loader directly.
+The angular-esri-loader wrapper library is no longer needed and has been deprecated in favor of using esri-loader directly.
 See [this issue](https://github.com/Esri/esri-loader/issues/75) for suggestions on how to replace angular-esri-loader with the latest version of esri-loader.

 ## Dependencies

 ### Browsers

-This library doesn't have any external dependencies, but the functions it exposes to load the ArcGIS API and it's modules expect to be run in a browser.
+This library doesn't have any external dependencies, but the functions it exposes to load the ArcGIS API and its modules expect to be run in a browser.
 This library officially supports [the same browers that are supported by the latest version of the ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/latest/guide/system-requirements/index.html#supported-browsers).
 Since this library also works with [v3.x of the ArcGIS API](https://developers.arcgis.com/javascript/3/), the community [has made some effort](https://github.com/Esri/esri-loader/pull/67) to get it to work with [some of the older browsers supported by 3.x](https://developers.arcgis.com/javascript/3/jshelp/supported_browsers.html) like IE < 11.

 You cannot run the ArcGIS API for JavaScript in [Node.js](https://nodejs.org/), but you _can_ use this library in [isomorphic/universal applications](#isomorphicuniversal-applications) as well as [Electron](#electron).
 If you need to exectue requests to ArcGIS REST services from something like a Node.js CLI application, see [arcgis-rest-js](https://github.com/Esri/arcgis-rest-js).